 A dilution of seaweed.

-In 2024, I collaborated with the Art Gallery of Ontario (AGO) to design, formulate, and compound four unique and historically themed scents for the AGO’s epic Making Her Mark Exhibit, which you can read about in my interview with the AGO’s Foyer Magazine.
-Later, I was asked to re-develop five custom scents for the AGO’s multi-modal Art Cart, such as a whiff of Elvis for gallery’s iconic Andy Warhol painting, ‘Elvis I & II,’ and four other scents inspired by the works of Mark Rothko, James Tissot, Tom Thomson, and Gustave Caillebotte that are featured in the gallery’s permanent collections.
-Most recently, I collaborated with the AGO on two more scents for the exhibit David Blackwood: Myth & Legend.
+Most recently, I collaborated with the Art Gallery of Ontario (AGO) to design, formulate, and compound four unique and historically themed scents for the AGO’s epic Making Her Mark Exhibit, which you can read about in my interview with the AGO’s Foyer Magazine.
+Later, I was asked to re-develop five custom scents for the AGO’s multisensory Art Cart, such as a whiff of Elvis for gallery’s iconic Andy Warhol painting, ‘Elvis I & II,’ and four other scents inspired by the works of Mark Rothko, James Tissot, Tom Thomson, and Gustave Caillebotte that are featured in the gallery’s permanent collections.
+Most recently, I collaborated with the AGO on two more scents for the exhibit David Blackwood: Myth & Legend